 North Sentinel island is situated in the Andaman Islands and is considered one of the most dangerous places in the world for tourists to visit.
 The native people of this place have been living in their traditional way and have denied all possible ways to connect with the outer world.
 The tribal people living on this island are not used to outside people and if tourists step foot on their island, they see them as a threat and indulge in acts of violence.

+This is amongst the strangest islands on the earth and attracts globetrotters with its tales.
 Another reason why people are asked not to visit the place because of the safety of the tribal community.
 They have absolutely no immunity and tourists can carry some disease-causing germs and may spread it to the whole community.

 10. Madidi National Park – A Jungle Paradise